CuriosityBased

 How to Give Constructive Feedback More Effectively

-Providing feedback can be challenging because we’re often concerned about how the other person will react or whether they might become defensive.
-That’s why we approach constructive feedback with curiosity – not with the goal of changing the person, but to better understand their actions and to help them understand our perspective.
+Providing feedback is crucial for personal and professional development, but it can often be challenging.
+We’re often concerned about how the other person will react or whether they might become defensive.
+At CuriosityBased, we approach constructive feedback with curiosity.
+Our goal isn’t to change the person but to better understand their actions and help them see our perspective.

-At CuriosityBased, we use a conversation structure called CFA CAA, which stands for:
+At CuriosityBased, we use a simple conversation structure called CFA CAA.
+This framework helps ensure that feedback is specific, behavior-focused, and invites a productive conversation.
+CFA CAA stands for:

-The “Ask” in CFA CAA is about initiating a dialogue to understand the other person’s actions better.
-You can ask questions in various ways.
-For instance, asking, “Did you realize you were checking your phone?” checks for shared understanding of the action.
-Meanwhile, “I know your mom is sick; were you checking in on her?” shows empathy and opens the door for further discussion.
+The “Ask” in CAFA is a key step.
+It’s about initiating a dialogue to better understand the other person’s actions.
+Asking, “Did you realize you were checking your phone?” helps ensure shared understanding of the behavior.
+Asking, “I know your mom is sick; were you checking in on her?” adds empathy and opens the door for deeper conversation.

 By giving specific constructive feedback with the goal of understanding, you make the process less intimidating and model how to give feedback with curiosity.
 You can also check out our video on How to Give Positive Feedback More Effectively.